Health and Travel Alerts Learn More Left arrow

 Kiyomizudera Temple, Kyoto

-A few locations you’ll want to soak in include the Buddhist Sanjusangendo temple, of the Rengeo-in monastery, which houses 1,001 golden statues of Kannon, the goddess of mercy.
+Other things to do in Kyoto include the Buddhist Sanjusangendo temple, of the Rengeo-in monastery, which houses 1,001 golden statues of Kannon, the goddess of mercy.
 You can also head up the forested hillside to Kiyomizudera Temple for its large wooden terrace, with sweeping views of the woodlands and city below.

 Multiple torii lined up in Fushimi Inari Taisha